-The Frequently Asked Questions below include answers for the Ring Video Doorbell (original).
-For additional troubleshooting and support, or for support for the Ring 2 and the Ring Pro, SimplyHome recommends getting in touch with Ring's customer support directly, at 1-800-656-1918 or support.ring.com.
+The Frequently Asked Questions below include answers only for the original Ring Video Doorbell.
+For additional troubleshooting and support, or for support for the Ring 2 and the Ring Pro, SimplyHome recommends using the links to the Ring website (above) or getting in touch with Ring's customer support directly.
 As always, please do not hesitate to get in touch with SimplyHome customer support.

 How can I install my Ring Video Doorbell™?